 If you select an output node, various panels on the right side of the window can be used to alter the output nodes' behavior.

 If you define more than one answer text, the final text will be used as a fallback, meaning it will be repeated after all the other answer texts in the output have been given once.
-For the block of answers texts preceding the fallback you can specify specify whether the bot should pick one at random, or show them in the order provided.
-To do this, use the toggle 'Order random'/ 'Use current Order'.
+For the blocks of answer text preceding the fallback you can specify whether the bot should pick one at random or show them in the order provided.
+To do this, use the button under the green 'Add' button; this will give you the options to 'Set Order' while selected or order randomly when not selected.
+You also have an option to select 'Cycle'; this works when 'Set Order' is activated.
+This will make the Outputs go around in a Cycle, returning back to the first answer text again.
+Otherwise it will return to the last message in the list.

-Still in the 'Answers' panel, you can specify if an output node can be revisited or not.
+Still in the 'Output' node panel, you can specify if an output node can be revisited or not in the 'Resume Prompts' section.
 Revisitability has to do with interruptions, for example situations where your bot has asked a question to the user and the user responds with a request for clarification, switches topic, or simply responds in a way that is not understood.
+Click here for a practical example of this.

 Let's look at an example: